hasna-c/dbchatbot/README.md

 - Role-based SQL access using database views for controlled permissions.
 - Natural language to SQL query translation powered by GPT-4o via LangChain.
 - Uses Supabase PostgreSQL as the backend database.
-- Docker support for easy deployment and scalability.

 ---